About Text to Speech

-The Text to Speech service was updated on December 1, 2016.
-The service
+The Text to Speech service was updated on April 10, 2017.
+The service now supports the

 The IBM® Text to Speech service provides an Application Programming Interface (API) that uses IBM's speech-synthesis capabilities to convert written text to natural-sounding speech.
 The service streams the results back to the client with minimal delay.
 The service offers the following features:

-Audio formats: Produces Ogg format with the opus codec (the default), Waveform Audio File Format (WAV), Free Lossless Audio Codec (FLAC), Linear 16-bit Pulse-Code Modulation (PCM), mu-law (u-law), or basic audio.
+- Audio formats: Produces Ogg format with the Opus or Vorbis codec, Waveform Audio File Format (WAV), Free Lossless Audio Codec (FLAC), Web Media (WebM) format with the Opus or Vorbis codec, Linear 16-bit Pulse-Code Modulation (PCM), mu-law (u-law), or basic audio.
 See Specifying an audio format.

 For information about the pricing plans available for the service, see the Text to Speech service in Bluemix®.